 - Food & beverage: 3–5%

-These ranges represent stores already selling - not brand-new stores still building trust.
-A store at the bottom of its category range and the top of the same category can have the same traffic and a 2–3x difference in revenue.
+These ranges cover stores already selling - not brand-new stores still building trust.
+A store at the bottom of its category range and a store at the top can have identical traffic and a 2–3x difference in revenue.

 Why Shoppers Abandon: The Real Reasons

-Baymard's most recent large-scale cart abandonment study (surveying 2,000+ US shoppers) found the top reasons for not completing a purchase.
-Several are directly addressable on the product page:
+Baymard's most recent large-scale cart abandonment study surveyed 2,000+ US shoppers on why they didn't complete a purchase.
+Several reasons are directly fixable on the product page:

-- Not ready to buy / just browsing (58%) - This is behavior, not a page problem.
+- Not ready to buy / just browsing (58%) - Behavior, not a page problem.

 - Unexpected costs at checkout (48%) - Shipping costs not shown early enough.